MickeyKay/better-font-awesome/readme.txt

 Better Font Awesome can be used in 3 different ways: shortcode, HTML, and TinyMCE

 = 1.
 Shortcode =
-`[icon name="flag" class="2x spin border" space="true"]`
+`[icon name="flag" class="2x spin border" unprefixed_class="my-custom-class"]`

-The **`name`** attribute is simply the name of the icon (see note below on prefixes, which are totally optional).

-The **`class`** attribute can include any of the available Font Awesome classes listed on the Font Awesome [Examples Page](http://fortawesome.github.io/Font-Awesome/examples/ "Font Awesome Examples").

-The **`space`** attribute (optional) can be used to include a `&nbsp;` within the generated `<i>` element.

-**Prefixes** (`icon-` and `fa-`) are not necessary for shortcode usage!
-What's great is that Better Font Awesome will automatically remove and replace prefixes depending on the Font Awesome version you choose.
-So if you have existing Font Awesome shortcodes *with prefixes* (from other plugins, for example), they'll still work just fine.
+Note that prefixes (`fa-` and `icon-`) are not required, but if you do include them things will still work just fine!
+Better Font Awesome is smart enough to know what version of Font Awesome you're using and correct of the appropriate prefix.

-That means that the following shortcodes will all work, regardless of what version of Font Awesome you choose:
+That means that all of the following shortcodes will work, regardless of what version of Font Awesome you choose:
 `[icon name="flag" class="2x spin border"]`
 `[icon name="icon-flag" class="icon-2x icon-spin icon-border"]`
 `[icon name="fa-flag" class="fa-2x fa-spin fa-border"]`
 `[icon name="icon-flag" class="fa-2x spin icon-border"]`

-*Note: icon names and classes will only work for Font Awesome versions in which they are included.*
+You can read more about shortcode usage on [Github](https://github.com/MickeyKay/better-font-awesome-library#shortcode)

 = 2.
+TinyMCE =
+Better Font Awesome also provides you with an easy-to-use drop down menu when editing in TinyMCE's visual mode.
+Check out our [Screenshots](https://wordpress.org/plugins/better-font-awesome/screenshots/ "Screenshots") to see what it looks like.

+= 3.
 HTML =
 Note that prefixes are required for HTML usage, and are version-specific.
 For this reason, shortcode usage is encouraged over HTML.

-Version 4:
-`<i class="fa-flag fa-2x fa-spin fa-border"></i>`

-Version 3:
-`<i class="icon-flag icon-2x icon-spin icon-border"></i>`

-= 3.
-TinyMCE =
-Better Font Awesome also provides you with an easy-to-use drop down menu in the default WordPress TinyMCE, which you can use to automatically generate shortcodes for the icons you want.
-This drop-down list will automatically update with all available icons for whichever version you choose.
-Check out our [Screenshots](https://wordpress.org/plugins/better-font-awesome/screenshots/ "Screenshots") to see what it looks like.
+If you do want to use HTML, however, you can read more on the [Font Awesome site](http://fortawesome.github.io/Font-Awesome/examples/).

 = Advanced / Integration =
-Please feel free to integrate Better Font Awesome in your plugin or theme!
-If you want to hook into Better Font Awesome, the best way is via the global `$better_font_awesome` object, which has a few public properties that might be useful:

-`$better_font_awesome->prefix`
-The prefix (e.g. "icon-" or "fa-") that should be used with the selected version of Font Awesome.

-`$better_font_awesome->icons`
-An alphabetical array of all available icons based on the selected version of Font Awesome.
+Better Font Awesome is built around the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library).
+This library allows you to integrate Better Font Awesome into any custom project you want to create (perhaps a theme or plugin with a constantly up-to-date icon list), and includes all the [filters](https://github.com/MickeyKay/better-font-awesome-library#filters) you might need.

 = Credits =